-- Don’t allow your dog on the couch (while you are holding the baby or the child is sitting there) or in the child’s bed.
-Our Leader of the Pack blog discussed this can be a sign of a more alpha rule.
-You don’t want your dog thinking they are in charge of your child.
+Don’t allow your dog on the couch (while you are holding the baby, or the child is sitting there) or in the child’s bed.
+Our Leader of the Pack article discusses pack mentality and alpha dog behavior.
+This article will be help you understand why you don’t want your dog to think they oversee the child(ren).

-- Hopefully, you’ve taught your child to never approach and talk to a stranger (human) – they need to understand the same thing should be done with animals.
-Also, you should still teach your children the proper way to approach animals when they do meet an animal.
-A.) Ask the adult with the animal for permission before approaching.
+Hopefully, you’ve taught your child to never approach and talk to a stranger (human) – they need to understand the same thing should be done with animals.
+Teaching your child(ren) the proper way to approach an animal is a life skill they will need forever.
+The proper way to approach an animal for review: A.) Ask the adult with the animal for permission before approaching.
 If the owner says it is okay.

 Teaching children to love and respect pets can be one of the best lessons you can pass on to your children.
-Making sure everyone involved is safe is an excellent standard to live by.